isc-projects/stork/doc/man/stork-agent.8.rst

 https://lists.isc.org.
 The community provides best-effort support on both of those lists.

-Once stork will become more mature, ISC will be providing professional support for Stork services.
+Once Stork becomes more mature, ISC will provide professional support for Stork services.

 History